Our school council

 At Kings Hill we have a very active School Council full of dynamic and hard working pupils who are determined to make a difference, where all year groups are represented throughout the school.

 - We are the voice for our class.

-- We allow pupils to not be in the background but to come forward with their ideas.
+- We allow pupils to come forward and share ideas.

-- We support our school and all the children.
+- We support our school and all of the children.

-- We are chosen by our classmates to be their representative.
+- We are chosen by our classmates to represent our class.

-- We can help make Kings Hill School a better place.
+- We want to help make Kings Hill School a better place.

 What have we been involved in recently?